Feufochmar/ever-hopeful/README.md

 #### pages.title.fromContent (boolean: false)

   If this is true, the title of the document will be part of the document itself (the very first line).
-This is the default behavior of Jingo < 1.0 and the default is now false.
-If you have an old installation of Ever-Hopeful, please set this value to true and `fromFilename` to false.
+If set to true, `fromFilename` should be false.

 #### pages.title.asciiOnly (boolean: false)

   If this is set to true, Ever-Hopeful will convert any non-Ascii character present in the title of the document to an ASCII equivalent (using the transliteration module), when creating the filename of the document.
-Default was true for Jingo < 1.0 while for Jingo >= 1.0 the default is false

 #### pages.title.lowercase (boolean: false)

   If this is set to true, Ever-Hopeful will lowercase any character of the title when creating the filename.
-Default was true for Jingo < 1.0 while for Jingo >= 1.0 the default is false

 #### pages.title.itemsPerPage (integer: 10)